 - This is the trickiest part of the entire process because if you do not use enough sugar syrup, the traps won’t work.
 On the other hand, if you don’t use enough, they’ll be too dry.
 A little trial and error may be needed, but it is worth the end results.

 - Once at this stage, hang the strips by wrapping the string around a nail or tack (depending on where you want to put them on your property).
-They can all be put in one concentrated area, or you can scatter them around, but they work better in clumps.
+They can all be put in one concentrated area or scattered around, but they work better in clumps.

 Choose Your Most Suitable Homemade Fly Trap